carloslme/mlops-for-prod-specialization/Course-4-Deploying-Machine-Learning-Models-in-Production/Module-1/Vertex-AI-Workbench-Notebook-Qwik-Start.md

 # Task 3.
 Run your training job in the cloud

 There are additional steps to read in the [notebook](ai_platform_qwik_start.ipynb).
 Read these instructions carefully including the comments in the cells with code to ensure you are completing each step correctly.

+# Congratulations

+In this lab you've learned how to train a TensorFlow model both locally and on Vertex AI, and then how to use your trained model for prediction.